Aymanmts/PredictSentimentStockMarketReddit/README.md

-# PredictSentimentStockMarketReddit
+# Predict Sentiment of Stocks Referenced on Reddit
-Project to scrape Reddit forums, predict sentiment of comments and predict stock price direction based on stock mentions and clusters.
+Project to scrape Reddit forums, predict sentiment and classify comments.
+Predict stock price direction based on stock mentions and related clusters.
 Visualize results with Tableau.